kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/06-db-planning.md

 }
 ```

-This will give us an array of numbers `[0, 1, 2]` (not objects) and this is because of how we used `.map()`
+This will give us an array of numbers `[0, 1, 2]` (_not objects_) and this is because of how we used `.map()`

-We take the object and we return whatever we want to replace that object with (in the above case we got the individual number and subtracted 1).
-We could have returned an object to keep an array of objects or we could return some JSX
+* We take the object and we return whatever we want to replace that object with (_in the above case we got the individual number and subtracted 1_)
+* We could have returned an object to keep an array of objects or we could return some JSX

 ```
 const renderPlayers = function(playersList) {